oscar-bender-stone/honors-thesis/source/foundations.typ

 == Explicit Computability

-*Definition.* An *Explicit Turing Machine (ETM)* is a Turing machine with 3-tapes obeying the following:
+*Definition.* An *Explicit Turing Machine (ETM)* is a 3-tape Turing machine with the following restrictions:
 - *Read Tape:* the only transitions allowed are those labeled with right (R)
 - *Work Tape:* this cannot contain any inner loops.
 Can access the read and stack tapes.